iris-dni/iris-service/docs/mandrill.rst

 Variables provided:

+  - confirm.url - URL which must be used to confirm the email
   - petition
   - user
-  - confirm_url - URL which must be used to confirm the email

 Supporter Email Confirmation Mail